stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 \- Also, a portion of the money you invest on IPO goes to banks, when you buy the stock on IPO you don't give 100% to the company.

 \- That's funny isn't it?
 That's how banks get paid: they take 10% of the IPO price.

+&nbsp;

-ARM is definitely hyped.
+Conclusion: ARM is overvalued.

 &nbsp;